gbowne1/RadioLogger/README.md

 ## Installation

+Assuming you already have MongoDB and NodeJS installed, here are the installation requirements

-1. Clone this repository:
+1. Clone this repository
-2. Change to the project directory:
+2. Change to the project directory
-3. Install client dependencies:
+3. Install client dependencies
 4. Install server dependencies
-5. Create a `.env` file in the project root with the following contents:
+5. Create a `.env` file in the project root with the following contents
-6. Start the application:
+6. Start the mongod server with `mongod`
+7. Start the application
+   a.
+Change to /src/server
+   b.
+Start the server with npm start
+   c.
+Wait till node & nodemon start and connect to mongoose / MongoDB
+   d.
+Go to your browser and navigate to localhost:3000

 ## Usage